daattali/daattali.github.io/projects.md

 ## Website themes

 - [Beautiful Jekyll](http://deanattali.com/beautiful-jekyll/) - a Jekyll theme I created when making this website.
 You can [view a demo](http://deanattali.com/beautiful-jekyll/) or use it yourself to make a pretty website by visiting the [GitHub project](https://github.com/daattali/beautiful-jekyll#readme).
 The theme is extremely easy to install - you can have a site up and running in 2 minutes, and it is designed to look great on both mobile and large-screen devices.
+(The [code that generates this site](https://github.com/daattali/daattali.github.io) is very similar to Beautiful Jekyll, but I added a few more advanced features that I don't think should be included in an all-purpose template)

 ## R packages